-A variety of media may be used to support/inform research work - e.g. CDs, websites, photographs and emerging technologies.
+A variety of media may be used to support/inform research work - e.g., digital/electronic format, websites, photographs and emerging technologies.

 The order in which components b. to d. are presented, and the nature of any additional written work, will vary from discipline to discipline.